sami-chaaban/Tracy/README.md

 * Right click a trajectory in the table to show some helpful options, like **Go to kymograph ch1-001**
 * The **`backspace`** key removes the selected trajectory(ies)

+### Colocalization<a name="colocalization"></a>

+* If your movie has multiple channels, colocalization with other channels can be toggled on under the *Spot* menu
+* If trajectories are already available that have not had their colocalization analysed, it will prompt to analyse them
+* New columns will show up in the table representing the percentage of spots within a trajectory that are colocalized
+* As long as the colocalization option is toggled, every subsequent trajectory will have its colocalization analysed
+* Colocalization is determined by performing a search using the spot center coordinates in a different frame, and marking as colocalized if a spot is found within 4 pixels of the original spot center coordinate

 ## Modifications<a name="modifications"></a>

 ### Modify individual points<a name="modify"></a>